DaveMaran/KatapultStandards/Setup-WordPress-Dev.md

 - Set the description to _A custom WordPress theme for the use of {Client Name}_
 - Click 'Publish Repository'

-## 3. Working with an existing theme repository
+## 3. If working with an existing theme repository

 ### Install WordPress locally
 If you are being added to a theme repository to carry out work on it you should start by installing WordPress as above.